BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 Cave Dwellers.

-Chittering Hordes â€” See page 97.
+Chittering Hordes — See page 97.

-Mercenary Ambush â€” See page 97.
+Mercenary Ambush — See page 97.

 ![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image179.jpeg)